 - Next, your provider will use a needle to give some anesthetic (numbing) medication in the area that the LP is being done.
 You may feel some burning or pressure for a few seconds before the numbing occurs.
 Your provider will touch the area and ask if you can feel it to ensure adequate numbness.

 - A long, thin needle is then used to enter the cerebrospinal space through the location that was previously marked and numbed.
 You may feel pressure but you should not feel pain.
 It is important for you to stay as still as possible.
 If you need to move you must notify your provider first.
 If you are feeling pain it is important to notify your provider.
-Once in the needle is in the appropriate space, CSF is collected into test tubes.
-Your chemotherapy is then infused through this needle directly into the CSF.
-The whole procedure typically takes about 30 minutes.
+Once the needle is in the appropriate space, CSF is collected into test tubes.
+If you are receiving chemotherapy, it is then infused through this needle directly into the CSF.
+The whole procedure typically takes about 15-30 minutes.

-- Once the procedure is complete the needle is removed and either gauze secured with tape or another type of dressing is placed over where the needle was removed.
-You will then be instructed to lie flat for 30-60 minutes.
+- Once the procedure is complete the needle is removed.
+A dressing is placed over where the needle was removed.
+You will then be instructed to lie flat, usually for 60 minutes.
 When you have less CSF circulating than what is normal it can cause a headache.
 Lying flat will prevent a headache while your body makes more CSF to replace what was removed.
-If you do have headache notify your care provider or nurse.
+If you do have a headache notify your care provider or nurse.

-If you experience any other side effects, including dizziness, bleeding from the needle insertion site, blurry vision, uncontrolled nausea and vomiting or confusion, it is important to notify your physician immediately.
+If you experience any other side effects, including dizziness, bleeding from the needle insertion site, blurry vision, uncontrolled nausea and vomiting or confusion, it is important to notify your provider immediately.

 A lumbar puncture may be necessary to diagnose and treat your cancer.
 Like any aspect of your treatment, you should ask your provider to clarify any questions you may have.